Docs Assistant Embedding

 JavaScript API

-Once loaded, the widget exposes a global API for programmatic control:
+Once loaded, the widget exposes a global API for programmatic control.
+For multi-widget setups, prefer instance registries (CompaninDocsWidgets.get(instanceId)) over only using the latest global reference:

 open()